luizmugnaini/yoneda/README.txt

 This is a general C library used across my projects.
 The code is written with the following principles in mind: simplicity, performance, and minimal memory usage.
 It's written in C11 and only depends on a compatible compiler.
-Compiler that are ensured to work: Clang, GCC, MSVC.
+Compilers that are ensured to work: Clang, GCC, MSVC.

 # Integration